Cyber force

 People's Liberation Army Strategic Support Force personnel with a Russian military soldier.
-The PLA Strategic Support Force was established in 2015, becoming as the world's first independent cyber force.
+The PLA Strategic Support Force was established in 2015, becoming the world's first independent cyber force.

 A cyber force is a military branch of a nation's armed forces that conducts military operations in cyberspace and cyberwarfare.
 The world's first independent cyber force was the People's Liberation Army Strategic Support Force, which was established in 2015 and also serves as China's space force.
 As of 2024, the world's only independent cyber forces are the People's Liberation Army Cyberspace Force, the German Cyber and Information Domain Service, Norwegian Cyber Defence Force, and the Singapore Digital and Intelligence Service.